1. Pulumi Templates

 $ pulumi up

 You can customize the Helm chart by passing values to it in your Pulumi code.
-An example of passing a few values to the Helm chart is already included in the template for easy reference.
+An example of passing a few values to the chart is included in the template for reference.

 You can cleanly destroy the stack and all of its infrastructure with pulumi destroy: